galledohm/draft-malja-sustain-petra-augmented/draft-malja-sustain-petra-augmented.md

 Kudos to Elis Lulja for his help with the OpenAPI specification in early versions of this draft.
 Thanks to Fernando Sanz Garcia and Lori Jakab for their help and support on this work.

+The contribution of A. Gallego Sánchez to this document has been partially supported by the Smart Networks and Services Joint Undertaking (SNS JU) under the European Union's Horizon Europe research and innovation project Sustain6G (Grant Agreement no. 101191936).

-The contribution of Telefonica to this document has been supported by the Smart Networks and Services Joint Undertaking (SNS JU) under the European Union's Horizon Europe research and innovation projects 6Green (Grant Agreement no. 101096925) and Exigence (Grant Agreement no. 101139120).
+The contribution of L.M.
+Contreras to this document has been partially supported by the Smart Networks and Services Joint Undertaking (SNS JU) under the European Union's Horizon Europe research and innovation projects 6Green (Grant Agreement no. 101096925) and Exigence (Grant Agreement no. 101139120).

 # Appendix A. Use Cases {#usecases}
 {:numbered="false"}